laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

 ### Can I use Laminas CI in my own projects?

 Of course!
-Any project or package can benefit from using CI, especially Laminas CI which is designed to be universal and easy to install.
+Any project or package can benefit from a robust CI pipeline, and the Laminas CI workflows have been designed to be universal and easy to install.
 You can grab it from [**GitHub Marketplace**](https://github.com/marketplace/actions/laminas-continuous-integration).

 We will cover the implementation in the next chapter.
-**Dotkernel API** is one of the several organizations that use Laminas components, so it makes perfect sense to trigger Laminas CI for each code update, as you can read more about [Dotkernel API Workflows](https://github.com/dotkernel/api/tree/5.0/.github/workflows).
+**Dotkernel API** is one of the several organizations that use Laminas components, so it makes perfect sense to trigger Laminas CI for each code update; you can read more about [Dotkernel API Workflows](https://github.com/dotkernel/api/tree/5.0/.github/workflows).
 Another example of Laminas CI integration is **php/pie** [PHP Installer for Extensions using Laminas CI](https://github.com/php/pie/blob/main/.github/workflows/continuous-integration.yml).

 ### How to implement the Laminas CI pipeline